dad98253/ax25systemd/README.md

 # ax25systemd
 Losely based on https://github.com/la5nta/pat/tree/master/share

 To install, edit ax25.default to match match the tnc that you have.
-Then, run make as root.
+Then, run make install as root.

 ## Known issues
 https://github.com/F4FXL/ax25systemd/issues/2